Tripledemic: Parents concerned over scarcity of kids' meds

 As the days grow colder, the risks of the tripledemic — flu, RSV and COVID-19 — only get higher for kids.
 Limits on medicines at local pharmacies like CVS and Walgreens have some parents concerned over demand so high that stores can’t replenish their shelves fast enough.

-“Scary feeling to have just like the outage for the formula,” said parent Miranda Gonzoles.
+“Scary feeling to have just like the outage for the formula,” one parent said.

 “Some of the shelves are very bare of anything you need medical-wise,” said parent Karimah Henderson.